Rhodes is overflowing with history.

 Seven Wonders of the Ancient World

-Rhodes receives a worldwide acknowledgment for the Colossus of Rhodes.
+Rhodes receives a worldwide acknowledgement for the Colossus of Rhodes.
 It is one of the Seven Wonders of the Ancient World.
 The medieval part of the town is listed as a World Heritage site.

 Seaway natural spas

 Romans first enjoyed the use of the spring and Mediterranean seawater natural spas here for medicinal and health benefits as the water is rich in minerals.
 For the same reason, the island is peppered with spa resorts and wellness centers in many areas including the aptly named Paradisi.

 The ever-changing blues of the Aegean Sea and the magnificent gardens created by the Arabs in this town gave cause to the name.
 In general, Rhodes is mountainous and covered with pine and cypress trees.
 A rocky shoreline gives way to fertile arable land producing citrus fruits, grapes (for wine), olives, and other vegetable crops.
 As well as this, a multitude of natural wildlife, including deer, bird, butterflies, and bees, thrive in the pine forests.

 Several earthquakes have damaged the rock formation of the island.
 In 226 BC, a tremor destroyed the Colossus.
 In 1481, another earthquake damaged the city.
 The last one was in 2008.
 It rated 6.3 on the seismic scale and caused one death but only minor damage.

 Rhodes has a hot Meditteranean climate with hot summers and cooler winters.
 Subsequently, there is plenty of sunshine throughout the year, and temperatures range from around 22ºC in January to as high as 39ºC in August.